 Carrels

 Carrels are available to recent graduates who are studying for the bar exam.
-Students who graduate in December are able to continue using the carrel they are currently assigned.
+Students who graduate in December are able to continue using the carrel they are currently assigned through Winter Semester.
 Students who graduate in April will need to vacate their current carrel and pick a carrel for the summer via the carrel pick website.
-Further instructions regarding carrel picks will be sent to graduating students prior to the end of the semester.
+Further instructions regarding carrel picks will be sent to graduating students prior to the end of Winter Semester.

 Building Access

-Security and building access to the J. Reuben Clark Building remain the same until August 1 of the year you graduate.
-Graduating students have 24/7 access to the building and the quiet reading room in the library during library hours until August 1.
+Security and building access to the J. Reuben Clark Building remain the same as your student access through July 31st of the year you graduate.
+Graduating students have 24/7 swipe card access to the building, as well as to the quiet reading room in the library during library hours until August 1.

 Reference Services

-Graduates are always welcome to contact Reference Services or law librarians with research questions!
-Contact information is available at https://lawlibrary.byu.edu/information/ask-a-librarian/.
+Graduates and alumni are always welcome to contact Reference Services or law librarians with research questions.
+Contact information is available at https://dev.lawlibrary.byu.edu/information/ask-a-librarian/.

 Law Library Checkout Privileges and Document Delivery